devYeti/FunPy/README.md

 # FunPy
-Python games and solutions to puzzles/challenges
+Simple Python games and solutions to puzzles/challenges from an assortment of online courses, books, etc..
+This code was mostly written of the top of my head without using refernce material.
+It represents a sokution, but not necessarily the best solution.